pablotech80/bio_analyzer_APIRest/README.md

 ### 4. Final Note

-By contributing to this project, you agree that your contributions may be used and distributed under the terms of this license.
+By contributing to this project, you agree that your contributions may be used and distributed under the terms of this licence.